-Since 1990, the combined value of our classes of common stock increased by approximately 5,900%, or 22% compounded per annum, through December 31, 2011, so that our executives who received stock options during that period gained wealth while our shareholders also gained wealth.
-We believe this dynamic provides consistent reward for the shareholders and management, Accordingly, the Committee rewarded options to two named executive officers in fiscal 2011.
+Since 1990, the combined value of our classes of common stock increased by approximately 24,850%, or 23% compounded per annum, through December 31, 2017, so that our executives who received stock options during that period gained wealth while our shareholders also gained wealth.
+We believe this dynamic provides consistent reward for the shareholders and management.